Review of Leviathan (1651)

 A justification of the state.

-This is the English Civil War’s answer to Plato’s Republic (ca. 375 BCE).
-It is more idealistic than The Prince (1513/1532), but less so than Plato, and much less so than medieval political theory.
-Hobbes’s work is distinctly Christian and often references The Bible (ca. 110 CE), but he avoided many earlier Christian assumptions about original sin and divine providence.
+Hobbes’s work is Christian.
+The last two of Leviathan’s four volumes are full of biblical exegesis, which brings down my rating.
+He often references The Bible (ca. 110 CE) even in the first two volumes, but Hobbes represents Protestant intellectuals in service to an increasingly secular apparatus of government at the height of the Scientific Revolution.
+He avoids many earlier Christian assumptions about original sin and divine providence.
 With gods too distant to govern society, Hobbes instead tried to figure things out from his rudimentary beliefs about human nature and logic, quite like Plato’s Socrates.
 For example, Hobbes believed that everyone has certain rights—such as the right to self-defence—which cannot be contracted away, because no rational actor would ever give up that right.
-Most interestingly, Hobbes still rejected the assumption that all people share the same goals and interests (chapter 11).
+It’s an attempt to build a utopia out of rational interest and to move toward that utopia from Cicero’s question, “cui bono”.
+Importantly, Hobbes rejected the old assumption that all people share the same goals and interests (chapter 11).
 He saw too much diversity in human nature and knowledge for there to be one “greatest good” for all, but at the same time, he rejected Plato’s and Aristotle’s notions of personal suitability for a given role in society:

 The question who is the better man has no place in the condition of mere nature, where (as has been shown before) all men are equal.
 The inequality that now is has been introduced by the laws civil.
-I know that Aristotle in the first book of his Politics, for a foundation of his doc- trine, maketh men by nature, some more worthy to command, meaning the wiser sort, such as he thought himself to be for his philosophy; others to serve, meaning those that had strong bodies, but were not phi- losophers as he; as master and servant were not introduced by consent of men, but by difference of wit: which is not only against reason, but also against experience.
+I know that Aristotle in the first book of his Politics, for a foundation of his doctrine, maketh men by nature, some more worthy to command, meaning the wiser sort, such as he thought himself to be for his philosophy; others to serve, meaning those that had strong bodies, but were not philosophers as he; as master and servant were not introduced by consent of men, but by difference of wit: which is not only against reason, but also against experience.
 For there are very few so foolish that had not rather govern themselves than be governed by others: nor when the wise, in their own conceit, contend by force with them who distrust their own wisdom, do they always, or often, or almost at any time, get the victory.

 In such condition there is no place for industry, because the fruit thereof is uncertain: and consequently no culture of the earth; no navigation, nor use of the commodities that may be imported by sea; no commodious building; no instruments of moving and removing such things as require much force; no knowledge of the face of the earth; no account of time; no arts; no letters; no society; and which is worst of all, continual fear, and danger of violent death; and the life of man, solitary, poor, nasty, brutish, and short.

 Underneath Hobbes’s understanding of universal war, there is a sketch toward something like the 1950s prisoner’s dilemma.
 Hobbes believes that fear of punishment by a strong government will disincentivize betrayal for personal gain, and that this can be done by fair contract.
-He does not actually complete this thought to resolve Plato’s problem of “watching the watchmen”, nor of corruption in general, but the sketch has been influential on the theory of government and is therefore fun to read about.
+He does not actually complete this thought to resolve Juvenals’s problem of “watching the watchmen”, nor of corruption in general, but the sketch has influenced the theory of government and is therefore fun to read.
 Incidentally, in the passage quoted above, Hobbes argues against anarchy on the basis of continual fear, as if he thought continual fear was bad, but this is part of an argument for the state on the basis that a good state holds people together through “the terror of some punishment greater than the benefit they expect by the breach of their covenant”.
 Like Machiavelli, Hobbes is basically pragmatic but awful in his servility.
-He does not subscribe to deontological ethics.
-For example, he writes:
+In the end, he fuses his rationalism both with his religious faith and with his political theory:

 Covetousness of great riches, and ambition of great honours, are honourable; as signs of power to obtain them.
 Covetousness, and ambition of little gains, or preferments, is dishonourable.